Tory MP accused of ‘immoral and offensive bile’ over Ukrainian refugees

 A Conservative MP has been accused by a senior colleague of spouting “utterly risible, illiterate, immoral and offensive bile” over Ukrainian refugees.

-But Simon Hoare, the chair of the Commons Northern Ireland Committee, told Mr Kawczynski he does “not speak for the Tory party”.
+But Simon Hoare, chairman of the Commons Northern Ireland Committee, told Mr Kawczynski he does “not speak for the Tory Party”.

 In a 5.50am tweet, Mr Hoare said: “What utterly risible, illiterate, immoral and offensive bile.
 Haven’t you heard what @BorisJohnson has been saying?